ctfhacker/ctfhacker.github.io/_posts/2015-09-21-vulnhub-brainpan3.markdown

 Boom!
 Gotta love seeing `SIGSEGV`, eh?
 Our crashing instruction is `mov [edx], eax`.

 Looks like we are overwriting the data in address `daac` (edx - from our cyclic function) with `bbbb` (eax - our second message).
-This is effectively a write-what-where condition, where we can write whatever we want, wherever we want.
+This is effectively a write-what-where condition, where we can write 4 bytes of whatever, wherever we want.

-Looking at 0x804cd0 (our backtrace at frame `1`), we see that we are in a strcpy.
+Looking at `0x804cd0` (our backtrace at frame `1`), we see that we are in a strcpy.
 Set breakpoint there and restart:

 ```
 pwn> bp 0x8048ccb